 Step 2.
 Insert a CD/DVD into CD-ROM, start the program and select "CD/DVD" from interface.
 Then click "Burn" to start burning an ISO image file to the CD/DVD.

 Step 4.
-After initialing and loading, you will see main interface of XP admin password recovery program.
+After initialing and loading, you will see main interface of Windows XP admin password recovery program.
 Select OS and account password to recover.

 Step 5.
 Reboot computer, and log in it without password.

 For more information about this Windows XP Password Recovery, please click here.